adityakmehrotra/Knapsack-Problem/README.md

 ### Run the Code
 Downloard the required files:
-- `knapsack.java`: Actual java file with the algorithm that solved the knapsack problem optimally in terms of time and space.
+- `knapsack.java`: Java file with the algorithm that solved the knapsack problem optimally in terms of time and space.
-- `Makefile`:
+- `Makefile`: Makefile to build the Java file through the compiler and run the algorithm in the file.